 To get even colder air, you can try the following methods:

-- Fill the container with the coldest water possible; chill it in the freezer if necessary or add crushed ice.
+1. Fill the container with the coldest water possible; chill it in the freezer if necessary, or add crushed ice.

-- Frequently replenish the ice; this is simple as you can keep adding ice cubes from time to time (one to two dozen of them gets the best results).
+2. Frequently replenish the ice; this is simple as you can keep adding ice cubes from time to time (one to two dozen cubes will give the best results).

-- If there’s room, drain the liquid and add dry ice, which can make a big difference if you’re looking to really chill things down.
+4. If there’s room, drain the liquid and add dry ice to your swamp cooler, which can make a big difference if you’re looking to really chill things down.

-- Get a dehumidifier as swamp cooling works better with dry air; the cooler will therefore be more effective since dry air doesn’t feel as hot.
+5. Consider a dehumidifier, as swamp cooling works better with dry air; the cooler will, therefore, be more effective since dry air doesn’t feel as hot.